Aims & Scope

 The IAFOR Journal of Sustainability, Energy & the Environment aims to become a flagship, publishing only the best articles in all subjects covered (sustainability, energy and environmental issues).

 The journal editor welcomes submissions related to sustainability, energy and the environment from academics, practitioners and professionals from within the field.
-Full papers submitted to the related IAFOR conference proceedings research repositories will also be considered, providing that they meet the journal submission guidelines.
-Authors will be contacted if their paper is selected for review.
+Full papers submitted to the related IAFOR conference proceedings research repositories will also be considered if the version submitted to the journal is revised and differs from the previously published article by at least 30 percent.
 All papers are reviewed equally according to standard peer review processes, regardless of whether or not the authors have attended a related IAFOR conference.

 There is no submission fee for the IAFOR Journal of Sustainability, Energy & the Environment.